jundalisay/superblist/content/en/research/indian/gospel/chapter-22c.md

 ## The Three Gunas

-"The three gunas―sattva, rajas, and tamas―have men under their control.
+The three gunas―sattva, rajas, and tamas―have men under their control.
 They are like three brothers: As long as sattva exists, it calls on rajas for help; and rajas can get help from tamas.
 The three gunas are so many robbers.
 Tamas kills and rajas binds.
 Sattva no doubt releases man from his bondage, but it cannot take him to God."

 VIJAY (smiling): "It is because sattva, too, is a robber."